 Your application will then be assigned to a volunteer for processing.
 They will check with your personal references and your veterinarian.
-When they talk to your veterinarian we will be checking to make sure that your current pets are spayed or neutered, up to date on their shots, and currently on heartworm preventative.
+When they talk to your veterinarian we will be checking to make sure that your current pets are spayed or neutered, up to date on their shots, and currently on monthly heartworm preventative.

-It is FLDR’s policy that all pets in an adoptive home should be spayed or neutered unless there is a medical reason that they can not be.
+It is FLDR’s policy that all pets in an adoptive home must be spayed or neutered unless there is a medical reason that they can not be.
 Animal rescue groups are dedicated to combating pet over-population.

 If you rent your home, we will contact your landlord to get permission for you to have the adopted dachshund in the home.
 This is very important, as we can’t place a dachshund with you unless we are given such authorization.

 The processor will then conduct a telephone interview with you to give and receive additional information, etc.